-A stem cell facial is a regenerative medical procedure that uses a patient’s own adipose-derived mesenchymal stem cells (ADSCs) to repair aged skin from the inside — rebuilding collagen, restoring blood flow, and reducing inflammation at the cellular level.
+A stem cell facial is a regenerative medical procedure that injects living adipose-derived mesenchymal stem cells into facial skin — supporting collagen production, capillary regeneration, and inflammation control at the cellular level.

 A medical-grade stem cell facial is fundamentally different.
 It involves harvesting a small amount of your own fat tissue, isolating the mesenchymal stem cells from it, expanding them in a certified laboratory over several weeks, and then reintroducing millions of those living cells into your face through targeted injections and intravenous infusion.